 - 2.1 We define abusive or aggressive behaviour as any behaviour which produces damaging or hurtful effects, physically or emotionally on other people.
-This definition is not exhaustive but would include:

-- verbal abuse including name calling

-- bullying, shouting or swearing

-- assault resulting in injury or not

-- assault using a weapon or other instrument including broken bottles, hypodermic needles etc.

-- sexual assault

-- injury caused by pets, e.g. dogs

-- threat of harm to property or family

-- racist or sexual abuse

-- harassment during or outside of work

-- threat or any of the above

-- 2.2 We appreciate that customers' behaviour can be borne out of frustration with their own situation or the processes which must be followed in order for the Council to assist them.
+This definition is not exhaustive but would include: - Physical assault with or without weapons or other instruments such as broken bottles or hypodermic needles, resulting in injury or not - Sexual assault - Violent behaviour resulting in damage to property - Verbal abuse including name calling, threats - Discriminatory abuse including racist or sexual abuse - Sexual disinhibition - Dangerous animals - Unsafe premises such as hoarding, presence of drug paraphernalia, bodily fluids, weapons - Trolling, cyberstalking or taking photos or filming without consent - Injury caused by pets, e.g. dogs - Threat of harm to property or family - Harassment during or outside of work including unreasonable repeated phone calls and emails to staff - Bullying, shouting or swearing - Accusatory behaviour such as unsubstantiated allegations - Threat or any of the above - 2.2 We appreciate that customers' behaviour can be borne out of frustration with their own situation or the processes which must be followed in order for the Council to assist them.
 However, when this frustration escalates into aggression, abuse or bullying behaviour towards our officers, we consider that unacceptable.
 Any aggression, abuse or violent behaviour directed towards our officers will not be tolerated.

-- 2.3 Aggressive or abusive behaviour includes language (whether verbal or written) or actions that may cause officers to feel afraid, threatened or abused and may include threats, personal verbal abuse, inflammatory statements, remarks of a racial or discriminatory nature, maliciously unsubstantiated allegations, derogatory remarks and use of obscenities.